jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/principal_series_split.rst

 the list, correspond to the long and short roots respectively.
 So each of them are distinquished by their tau invariant.

-Now lets look at the composition series of for the standard module for the trivial rep::
+Now lets look at the composition series of the standard module for the trivial rep::

    atlas> p:ps[0]